ASquanchyPenguin/Sims-Legacy-Assistant/README.md

 3. Balanced Type: Only allows one trait per type.

 ## Planned and Future Features
-1. Roll Random Life Events to randomize a sim's story.
-2. Prevent Sims in the same household from sharing traits and/or aspirations with Balanced-Legacy Trait mode.
+1. Prevent Sims in the same household from sharing traits and/or aspirations with Balanced-Legacy Trait mode.